 Phase 1 of the Fire Protection SDP is a preliminary screening check intended for use by the Resident or Regional Office inspector(s) to identify fire protection findings of very low risk significance.
 If the screening criteria are met, the finding is assigned a preliminary risk significance ranking of Green and no Phase 2 analysis is required.
 If the Phase 1 screening criteria are not met, the analysis continues to Phase 2.

-The Phase 1 analysis procedure is provided in Appendix F. Phase 1 involves five analysis steps.
-A flow chart illustrating the Phase 1 process is provided in Appendix F. The Phase 1 steps are summarized as follows:
+The Phase 1 analysis procedure is provided in IMC 0609 Appendix F. Phase 1 involves five analysis steps.
+A flow chart illustrating the Phase 1 process is provided in IMC 0609 Appendix F. The Phase 1 steps are summarized as follows:

 Step 1.1: Provide a statement of the fire inspection finding.